1955 State of Vietnam referendum: Campaign

-Diem ran a personal attack campaign against the head of state, for whom campaigning was prohibited.
-The army and national police went about enforcing the ban on pro-Bảo Đại and anti-Diem activities.
+Diệm ran a personal attack campaign against the head of state, for whom campaigning was prohibited.
+The army and national police went about enforcing the ban on pro-Bảo Đại and anti-Diệm activities.
 Police went from door to door, explaining the consequences of failing to vote.
 They organized conferences in rural villages and addressed the populace with loudspeakers.
-In general, Diem's line of attack was to portray Bảo Đại as a drunken womanizer who was preoccupied with immoral pleasures and unconcerned with the problems of the populace.
-Vietnam's monarchic tradition was built on Confucianism and the emperor's Mandate of Heaven, and Diem's campaign claimed Bảo Đại had lost this mandate through his debauched lifestyle.
+In general, Diệm's line of attack was to portray Bảo Đại as a drunken womanizer who was preoccupied with immoral pleasures and unconcerned with the problems of the populace.
+Vietnam's monarchic tradition was built on Confucianism and the emperor's Mandate of Heaven, and Diệm's campaign claimed Bảo Đại had lost this mandate through his debauched lifestyle.
 According to Joseph Buttinger, who was based in Vietnam as the second in command at the International Rescue Committee, the methods used to influence the poll were "outrageous".
 Donald Lancaster, a journalist who covered the poll, said "Whereas Bảo Đại was given no opportunity to defend himself, the government-controlled press proceeded to overwhelm him with scurrilous abuse."
-Diem later banned Bảo Đại from entering the State of Vietnam.
+Diệm later banned Bảo Đại from entering the State of Vietnam.

-Diem's advertising included the parading of giant pageant-style floats of Bảo Đại through the streets of Saigon, depicted with bags of money on his shoulders, a deck of cards in his hands, and with naked blonde women and a bottle of cognac in his arms.
+Diệm's advertising included the parading of giant pageant-style floats of Bảo Đại through the streets of Saigon, depicted with bags of money on his shoulders, a deck of cards in his hands, and with naked blonde women and a bottle of cognac in his arms.
 This was a reference to the head of state's reputation for opulence, gambling and womanising.
 In particular, the blonde hair referred to Bảo Đại's purported penchant for European mistresses with whom he liaised on the French Riviera.
 Bảo Đại's dummy was accompanied by that of a Frenchman putting gold into his pockets, thereby questioning his nationalist credentials.
 Posters and effigies with Bảo Đại having a pig's head were disseminated, while a prominent newspaper composed and encouraged the people to sing songs insulting Bảo Đại.

 Walls and public transport were plastered with slogans, including "Beware of the evil king Bảo Đại's preference for gambling, women, wine, milk, and butter.
 Whoever votes for him is a traitor."
 Aside from referring to his opulent lifestyle, other slogans such as "Bảo Đại, the traitorous puppet king", and "Bảo Đại, warden of gambling dens and brothels", referred to his alleged softness towards the communists.
 The radio was used to verbally abuse Bảo Đại, accusing him of treason and corruption.